GoogleChrome/web.dev/content/path/discover/how-search-works/index.md

 ## What does a search engine do?

 Search engines are the digital version of a librarian.
 They use a comprehensive index to help find the right information for a query.
-In this article,learn how search works.
 Understanding the basics of search prepares you to make your content **discoverable** for users.

 ## How crawlers browse the web

 Crawling is like reading through all the books in the library.
-The first step to finding the right information for a query is to find and retrieve web content.
+Before search engines can bring any search results, they need to have as much information from the web as possible.
 To do this, search engines use a crawler - a program that travels from site to site and acts like a browser.

 If a book is missing or damaged, the crawler can't read it.
 Crawlers try to fetch each URL to determine the state of the document.
 If a document returns an